urcodesogreat/GNetDet-Pytorch/README.md

 To train GNetDet, one must strictly follow the following four steps training procedure before converting to a real chip model.

+> Note:
+>  One can use Tensorboard to supervise all steps of training for more in-depth information include `loss-epoch`, `mAP-epoch`, `lr-epoch`, or distribution of parameters, activations as well as gradient flow.
+>  `tensorboard --logdir log`

 **Step 1: Training a FP32 model**